|Partners||Principals||Executives in Residence|

 One of Jeff's core competencies is helping clients understand and react to their business environment.
 Specifically, his expertise lies in guiding executives through a phased process of assessing their served markets and relative competitive position, identifying repositioning imperatives and developing responsive strategies.
 Frequently, these engagements involve the formulation and execution of merger and acquisition driven corporate development plans.

-During his career, Jeff has participated in over fifty aerospace and defense transaction processes, representing a diverse range of US and international strategic and financial clients.
+During his career, Jeff has participated in over 100 aerospace and defense transaction processes, representing a diverse range of US and international strategic and financial clients.
 He has worked on deals ranging in size from less than $5 million in enterprise value to over $4 billion.
 Jeff and his team's role on these transactions has varied, and ranges from deal sourcing, buy-side business and market due-diligence support, valuation, customer surveys, synergy analysis, structuring to accommodate non-US acquirers of cleared US companies, and antitrust clearance support.

 Jeff received a Bachelor's degree in History from Harvard University and completed a Master's program in National Security Policy from The George Washington University.